saim-hussain/sales-dashboard/README.md

 - Interactive dashboard with charts, KPIs, and filters
 - REST API with 7 endpoints for programmatic data access
 - Unit tested with pytest
+- 02/08/2026 now it uses a real kaggle dataset to produce results
+- added caching to reduce streamlit drawback

 ## Project Structure
 sales_dashboard/